npm/npm/doc/api/docs.md

 config param.

 Like other commands, the first parameter is an array.
-This command only uses the first element, which is expected to be a package name with an optional version number.
+This command only uses the first element if present, which is expected to be a package name with an optional version number.
+If no package name is passed and you are within a project directory, it will use the local package.json.

 This command will launch a browser, so this command may not be the most friendly for programmatic use.